 Supplies needed to make an iron on shirt:

 Some links below may be affiliate links which means that you do not pay anymore, however, a portion of your purchase will go to support this site.
 Some items below have been given to me free of charge, however, all projects and opinions are always my own.

 - Patterned Iron On (in the patterns of your choice)

-- Iron On Lite (in the colors of your choice)
+- Everyday Iron On (in the colors of your choice)

 - Cricut Machine (I used my Cricut Maker but you can use any of the Cricut line up for this project.)
 (Click here to learn about the differences between the machines.)

 - My Dad is My Super Hero Design File